 During my transition, I’ll encounter some or most of the complexities involved with the changing nature of employment, family, community and social relationships.
 This blog provides me with an opportunity to think out loud and reflect on my own ideas as weeks and months go by.
 A number of my friends and colleagues are going through a similar transition.
 We see this as a process that extends over time and we’re currently exploring ideas and options together.

-With millions of baby boomers entering their third act of life, creative aging has grown into a full-scale movement designed to provide opportunities for meaningful creative expression through visual, literary, and performing arts workshops.
+With millions of baby boomers entering their third act of life, the global Age Friendly Cities and Communities movement exists to promote meaningful opportunities for the full social and cultural engagement of older adults.
 Pat Spadafora, former Director of the Sheridan Centre for Elder Research, observes that we are “freeing ourselves of limiting beliefs about aging and embracing the reality that individuals continue to grow, learn, and contribute to their communities throughout the life journey.”

 London Ontario Canada